Opening your tickets is easiest when images are loaded. If images are blocked, find the link to download them at the top of the email message.

 The Municipality of Anchorage is hosting a list of resources on their website for anyone impacted by COVID-19 within Anchorage.
 The list includes a link to testing sites.

 Any COVID-19 test provider can assist.
-Home tests that are not administered by a provider do not qualify.
 Please be sure to take the test within 72 hours of the show.

 The Municipality of Anchorage maintains a list of free testing sites.

-A limited number of rapid tests are available beginning 90 minutes before the event.
-Tests are administered by Team One and cost $31.00 each.
+For select events at the Alaska Center for the Performing Arts, a limited number of rapid tests are available beginning 90 minutes before the event.
+Tests are administered by Team One and cost $31.00 each with proof of ticket.
 Results are generally available within 20 minutes of taking the test.

-If members of your party are not vaccinated, please arrange to take COVID-19 tests in time to have results prior to arriving for the event.
-This test must be taken within 72 hours of the event to satisfy the requirements for events at the PAC
+If proof of negative test is a required option and members of your party are not vaccinated, please arrange to take COVID-19 tests in time to have results prior to arriving for the event.
+This test must be taken within 72 hours of the event to satisfy the requirements for events at the PAC.

 Unless you recently recovered from COVID-19, please stay home and isolate yourself.